 You create a team, and your friends or colleagues can sign up and join the team individually.
-Then set up channels within the team to keep everyone organized.
+You’ll then set up channels within the team to keep everyone organized.

 It makes the setup process a lot more complicated than some of the other apps we’ve looked at.
 But the result is that you get a private and secure area to chat, reserved solely for your team.

-Once you’re all logged in, you can chat in real time or leave voice messages that anyone who’s offline at the time can pick up.
+Once you’re all logged in, you can chat in real time or leave voice messages that anyone who’s offline at the time can pick up later.
 There’s also support for text messaging, including the ability to share files with other team members.

 If you’re looking for a voice app for business, this is the one to choose.

 If you’re looking for a Bluetooth walkie talkie app, Intercom is worth a try.
 It’s great for communicating with people nearby, like in a school, shopping mall, or office building.
 It works without an internet connection by using your phone’s wireless technologies (including Wi-Fi and Bluetooth) to transmit to other users.